William Sancho Thair: Biography

-William Sancho Thair (February 20, 1887 – November 28, 1966) was a farmer and political figure in Saskatchewan, Canada.
+He farmed in the Lumsden district from 1910 to 1956.
+Thair was a member of the United Farmers of Canada and the Saskatchewan Wheat Pool.
+He served on the local school board for 27 years.
 He represented Lumsden in the Legislative Assembly of Saskatchewan from 1944 to 1956 as a Co-operative Commonwealth Federation (CCF) member.
 The 1944 election of the CCF was the first socialist government in North America.
 Among Thair's personal political highlights was introducing legislation which created provincial-wide state-operated crop insurance.
-The scheme paid out $2.4 billion for losses in 2021, helping to stabilize the rural economy of Saskatchewan.

-He was born near Holstein, Ontario, the son of Philip Franklin Thair and Hannah Maria Mickleborough.
-He farmed in the Lumsden district from 1910 to 1956.
-Thair was a member of the United Farmers of Canada and the Saskatchewan Wheat Pool.
-He served on the local school board for 27 years.
-In 1915, he married Goldie Traynor.